 The land which the Project occupies is located approximately 2.5 km northeast of Lochgilphead covering an area of approximately 94 hectares (ha) and is located within the administrative boundary of ABC.
 The Project extends northeast to southwest, and is adjacent to existing Forestry Land Scotland (FLS) track associated with Achnabreac Forest, accessed from the A816 near Cairnbarn.
-The Project is illustrated on Figure 1 Site Layout Plan, within Appendix 1 of this PMP.
+The Project is illustrated on Figure 1: Site Layout Plan, within Appendix A of this PMP.

-1 SR and SEPA (2012) Guidance on the Assessment of Peat volumes, Re-use of Excavated Peat and the Minimisation of Waste [Online] Available at: http://www.scottishrenewables.com/media/uploads/publications/a4_developments_on_peatland.pdf (Accessed 25/03/22)
+1 SR and SEPA (2012) Guidance on the Assessment of Peat volumes, Re-use of Excavated Peat and the Minimisation of Waste [Online] Available at: Assessment of peat volumes, reuse of excavated peat and minimisation of waste: guidance - gov.scot (www.gov.scot) (Accessed 24/11/22)